upperlinecode/front-end-student-materials/05-advanced-css/02-bootstrap.md

 + [SitePoint's Understanding Bootstrap](https://www.sitepoint.com/understanding-bootstrap-grid-system/)
 + [Bootply](http://www.bootply.com/) - A great place to tinker with Bootstrap in a 'drag and drop' environment.
 + Quora: [What's the best way to learn Bootstrap?](https://www.quora.com/What-is-the-best-way-to-learn-Bootstrap)

-Here are a few documentation challenges for you:

-+ Use bootstrap to create a striped table that lists your classes, the name of the teacher, and the amount of work you have for each one every week.

-+ Create a "Block Level Button" that

-+ Add a navbar to the top of the page

-+ Create a sign-up form